Why visual science communication?

 We created various end products: a visual summary of the key findings, an infographic capturing the entire project, the layout of the final report, and supporting illustrations for a complementary video series, helping to make the research more accessible across formats.

-Generally, research figures can transport a message quite well - one graph sometimes says more than a thousand words or tables.
-Here are some examples of how I visualised concepts, research designs and (qualitative) results.
+Generally, research figures and academic visuals can transport a message quite well - one graph sometimes says more than a thousand words or tables.
+Here are some examples of how I visualised academic topics, concepts, research designs and (qualitative) results.

 Dissertation Design